-Those who fail to complete the above requirements would only be awarded a "Certification of Participation".
+Those who complete the requirements will be awarded a "Certification of Completion" and those who fail to complete requirements will be awarded a "Certificate of Participation".

-Tuition Fee
+Tuition Fees

 The tuition fee per course is ¥200,000 or US\$2,000.